 (Sedum sp.)

-Sedum is a really large group of succulents, with so many varieties that you might not even realize they are all the same type of plant.
-Some are low-growing creepers, and some stand up high.
+Sedum is a really large group of succulents, with so many varieties that you might not even realize they all belong to the same category.

 Regardless, they all have characteristic fleshy leaves and produce large clusters of very small flowers that usually bloom in the late summer or fall.
-A more upright variety will work the best as a container plant, such as Black Jack, Brilliant and Showy Stonecrop.

-Even though they are a succulent that likes sun, sedum plants are very cold hardy and will get through winter fine.
-That also means they can outgrow a pot in a few years.
+While that’s good news, it also means they can outgrow a pot in a few years.
 Expect to repot or at least divide up your cluster of sedum on occasion.

 For a pop of color, plant Sedum Rubrotinctum (available from Nature Hills Nursery).
 This variety of sedum turns from green to bright red during the summer, giving it the nickname “Jelly Bean Plant”.